superxuang/amta-net/README.md

 # AMTA-Net
-Asymmetric Multi-Task Attention Network for Prostate Bed Segmentation in CT Images This is a python (PyTorch) implementation of the **Asymmetric Multi-Task Attention Network** for prostate bed segmentation in CT images proposed in our paper [**Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image**] accepted by **MICCAI 2020**.
+## Asymmetric Multi-Task Attention Network for Prostate Bed Segmentation in CT Images.
+This is a python (PyTorch) implementation of the **Asymmetric Multi-Task Attention Network** for prostate bed segmentation in CT images proposed in our paper [**Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image**] accepted by **MICCAI 2020**.

 <img src="./fig1.png"/>